 We are very fortunate to work with both universities in Cambridge – the historic and world-renowned University of Cambridge, and the modern Anglia Ruskin University, with its commitment to professional awards and to the region of East Anglia.
-These universities assure the national standards of our awards.
+We have just embarked on a new relationship with Durham University who will be validating and supporting a new set of national undergraduate qualifications in partnership with theological institutes across the country gearded toward the training of Anglican ordinands.
+This continues our ecumenical method of teaching and learning together, these universities assure the national standards of our awards.

 Moreover, anyone who studies with us has the benefits of multiple educational citizenship: